Cysharp/UniTask/README.md

 `PlayerLoopTiming.Update` is similar to `yield return null` in a coroutine, but it is called before Update(Update and uGUI events(button.onClick, etc...) are called on `ScriptRunBehaviourUpdate`, yield return null is called on `ScriptRunDelayedDynamicFrameRate`). `PlayerLoopTiming.FixedUpdate` is similar to `WaitForFixedUpdate`.

 > `PlayerLoopTiming.LastPostLateUpdate` is not equivalent to coroutine's `yield return new WaitForEndOfFrame()`.
 Coroutine's WaitForEndOfFrame seems to run after the PlayerLoop is done.
 Some methods that require coroutine's end of frame(`Texture2D.ReadPixels`, `ScreenCapture.CaptureScreenshotAsTexture`, `CommandBuffer`, etc) do not work correctly when replaced with async/await.
 In these cases, pass MonoBehaviour(coroutine runnner) to `UniTask.WaitForEndOfFrame`.
 For example, `await UniTask.WaitForEndOfFrame(this);` is lightweight allocation free alternative of `yield return new WaitForEndOfFrame()`.
+>
+> Note: In Unity 2023.1 or newer, `await UniTask.WaitForEndOfFrame();` no longer requires MonoBehaviour.
+It uses `UnityEngine.Awaitable.EndOfFrameAsync`.

 `yield return null` and `UniTask.Yield` are similar but different. `yield return null` always returns next frame but `UniTask.Yield` returns next called.
 That is, call `UniTask.Yield(PlayerLoopTiming.Update)` on `PreUpdate`, it returns same frame. `UniTask.NextFrame()` guarantees return next frame, you can expect this to behave exactly the same as `yield return null`.